 With narrow profile brakes, it is highly recommended that the pads should be towards the rim as much as possible.
 This is done to anchor the cable out as much as possible.

 Pads should not be too far from the rim.
-The awesome angle is the one at which pads come into contact with the edge.
+The best angle is the one at which pads come into contact with the edge.

 When decreasing the angle, pads must stick out towards the rim.